-e) Health Services and Emergencies: The Residence Life Staff keeps limited first aid supplied for minor illnesses or emergencies.
-In addition, the Student Health Services Office, located in the Basement of the Agnese/Sosa Parking Garage (found on the walkway between the residence hall and the Nursing Building) is open Monday through Friday, 8am-5pm.
+F. Health Services and Emergencies: The Residence Life Staff keeps limited first aid supplies for minor illnesses or emergencies.
+In addition, the Student Health Services Office, located in the Basement of the Agnese/Sosa Parking Garage (walkway between the Residence Hall and the Nursing Building) is open Monday through Friday, 8am-5pm.
 The Campus Health Center provides basic health services that focus on primary prevention care, health education and counseling, care for acute minor illnesses and injuries, and the maintenance of health records and assistance with the university insurance plan.
 At UIW, students are encouraged to take responsibility for their body, mind and spirit (personal wellness).
 Students are challenged to examine their own personal wellness plan.
 Support is given for changes resulting in continued improvement and growth.
-Co-payment is due at time of visit and is based on the insurance carried by the patience.
+Co-payment is due at time of visit and is based on the insurance carried by the patient.
 For more information, please contact (210) 829-6017.

-In the event of an emergency occurring after regular business hours, residents are to contact the RA on duty in their building, the All-Campus Phone at 210-216-6831 or notify the UIW Police, 210-829-6030.
+In the event of an emergency occurring after regular business hours, residents are to contact the RA on duty in their building, the All-Campus Phone at (210) 216-6831 or notify the UIW Police, (210) 829-6030.
 All students are encouraged to utilize the Student Health Services before symptoms intensify and become serious.

-- f) Housekeeping Service: Housekeeping services are provided for public areas only.
+- G. Housekeeping Service: Housekeeping services are provided for public areas only.
 Private residence hall bathrooms are cleaned weekly and public areas are cleaned daily.
 Individual maid service is not available for student rooms.
-Residents are not allowed to deny housekeeping services to their room. - ID Cards: All students are required to have and carry an ID card at all times while on campus.
+Residents are not allowed to deny housekeeping services to their room. - H. ID Cards: All students are always required to have and carry a UIW ID card while on campus.
 This card is utilized to purchase meals, gain access to the residence halls, check out books from the library, and for admittance into University events.
-All ID cards are obtained through the Campus Engagement Office.
+ID cards are obtained through the Campus Life Office.
 There is no fee for the first ID card.
 Replacement cards are \$15.
-Residents are not allowed to give their ID card to another person and should be produced when requested by a university official. - g) Laundry: Washers and dryers are located in each building.
-Any malfunctions with the laundry equipment should be made immediately by contacting your RA or the laundry company.
+Residents are not allowed to give their ID card to another person and should be produced when requested by a University official. - I. Laundry: Washers and dryers are located in each building.
+Any malfunctions with the laundry equipment should be made immediately by contacting your RA.
 Please be sure the washer number and dryer unit number is given to the company when reporting malfunctions.
-Laundry is included in your room and board charges and no additional quarters or payment required.
+Laundry is included in your room and board charges.
+No additional payment is required.
 Laundry facilities are only for the residents of that building.
-Using facilities that are not designated for that particular resident or for a non-resident/non-student will result in a fine of \$60. - h) Mail: Mail for each student is delivered to the Campus Post Office located on the basement floor of the Student Engagement Center.
-Each resident will be assigned a mailbox and receive their own key from the post office.
+Using facilities that are not designated for that particular resident or for a non-resident/non-student will result in a fine of \$60. - J. Mail: Mail for each student is delivered to the Campus Post Office located on the basement floor of the Student Engagement Center.
+Each resident will be assigned a mailbox and receive their own key from the post office during move in.
 Services at the Post Office include selling stamps, shipping packages (USPS, UPS, Airborne Express, DHL), and assistance related to mail.
 Residents are required to turn in their mailbox key at the end of the school year and when they depart the residence hall permanently.
 Residence Life and Housing Operations is not responsible for the return of any mailbox keys.
 The address is as follows:

+Your Name

-Your Name University of the Incarnate Word 4301Broadway CPO \\\ San Antonio, TX 78209
+University of the Incarnate Word

+4301Broadway CPO

+San Antonio, TX 78209